 Roux en Y Transit Bipartition (Sleeve Gastrectomy with Roux en Y Bipartition)

-This surgery involves creating a large gastric “sleeve” or "tube,” and removing a portion of the small intestine.
-Then the end close to the large intestine is anastomosed to the exit of the newly formed stomach.
-The upper end is anastomosed to a point close the large intestine.
+This surgery involves creating a large gastric "sheath" or "tube" and removing part of the small intestine.
+Then the tip close to the large intestine is anastomosed to the exit of the newly formed stomach.
+The upper end is anastomosed to a point close to the large intestine.
 Thus, blood sugar is taken under control and the patient loses weight.

-Duodenal switch, or biliopancreatic diversion, is a weight loss surgery, which reduces the volume of the stomach to restrict the food intake and absorption to a large extent.
-This procedure can be a surgical option for the super obese patients with a BMI above 50, and for those who have already undergone sleeve gastrectomy but regained the weight lost.
-It can also be suggested for patients with uncontrolled diabetes.
+Duodenal key or biliopancreatic diversion is a weight loss surgery that reduces the volume of the stomach to greatly restrict stomach intake and absorption.
+This procedure may be a surgical option for super obese patients with BMI above 50 and those who have already had arm gastrectomy but have lost the lost weight.
+It can also be recommended for patients with uncontrolled diabetes.